Methods of detecting exoplanets: X-ray eclipse

 In September 2020, the detection of a candidate planet orbiting the high-mass X-ray binary M51-ULS-1 in the Whirlpool Galaxy was announced.
 The planet was detected by eclipses of the X-ray source, which consists of a stellar remnant (either a neutron star or a black hole) and a massive star, likely a B-type supergiant.
 This is the only method capable of detecting a planet in another galaxy.

 Disc kinematics

-Planets can be detected by the gaps they produce in protoplanetary discs.
+Planets in formation can be detected by the signatures they produce in their natal protoplanetary disks.
+The velocities of the gas in a protoplanetary disk can be observed, and their morphology can reveal the presence of planets.
+Planets perturb the gas velocities by imprinting strong variations from Keplerian motion.
+This method is now referred to as "disk kinematics."
+Notable examples of protoplanetary disks around young stars with signatures of embedded planets include HD 97048, HD 163296 and HD 100546.

 Other possible methods

 Flare and variability echo detection

 Non-periodic variability events, such as flares, can produce extremely faint echoes in the light curve if they reflect off an exoplanet or other scattering medium in the star system.
 More recently, motivated by advances in instrumentation and signal processing technologies, echoes from exoplanets are predicted to be recoverable from high-cadence photometric and spectroscopic measurements of active star systems, such as M dwarfs.
 These echoes are theoretically observable in all orbital inclinations.